-The program, open to all majors, accepts up to 40 students, who can earn up to 18 hours of credit (two hours of internship and up to 16 hours of course work, chosen from Communications electives, a Theatre Studies elective, and an Art History course) while onsite in Hollywood.
+The program is open to all majors, who can earn up to 18 hours of credit (two hours of internship and up to 16 hours of course work, chosen from Communications electives, a Theatre Studies elective, and an Art History course) while onsite in Hollywood.

 While students spend their spring taking the classes which most interest them, they also work together during the semester on colaborative projects.
 Short films are produced and directed by students in the production class and star students in the acting class.
 The PR students, then, put together press kits containing plot synopses, cast lists and production bios to circulate to attendees, and develop a social media strategy for the individual films.